franklinv/StockAgentWebHook/README.md

 # StockAgentWebHook
-This repository contains the code for the WebHook which will be called from Google Dialog Flow
+This repository contains the code written in Node.js for the WebHook which will be called from Google Dialog Flow